TigerBSD/TigerBSD/README.md

 Login group is named the same as your user, that's what we want.

 Would we like to invite our user into other groups?
-Yes, we'll enter *wheel*.
+Yes, we'll enter *wheel,operator*.

 Login class default is fine.